SebaTheProgrammer/GTA-Remake/README.md

  I first thought about how we even drive a car.
 What are the main rules?
  - Don't hit anyone.
 (Obviously)
  - Give cars comming from the right priority
- - And stop at traffic lights (If I have some extra time)
+ - And stop at traffic lights (Marked as extra, if I had more time)

 So, why couldn't I just make those simple behaviours?
 Would that work?
-Well yes and no. Driving is so a complex mechanic, but the only possibility to make this work is to simplify it.
+Well yes and no. Driving is so a complex mechanic, but the only possibility to make this work in such a small time frame is to simplify it.

+Every car in the real world is different, of course I need to implement that.
+In my game, every car has a different speed, acceleration/slowing speed and mass.
+This was a subtle nice touch!